boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 This is **not** a cryptographically secure encryption.
 Even **if** the algorithm was secure, it would provide no more then a 32 bit level encryption, which isn't strong enough for any cryptographic use-case.

 However, this could be used to mitigate memory probing attacks.
 Secrets stored in the memory might remain accessible after the program exists or through core dump information.
-By storing "secret" information masked in this way, it mitigates the risk of secret information being recognized or deciphered.
+By storing "secret" information masked in this way, it mitigates the risk of secret information being easily recognized.

 -------------------------------------------------------------------------------